Official Community Plan

 Official Community Plan Update Project Process

 The OCP project is split into four key phases.
-Click to view the Project Timeline.
+Click to view the Project Timeline [PDF - 201 KB].

-Phase 1 - Background, Planning and Launch - Summer 2019 to January 2020 This phase kicked off the project internally, organizing the internal project team, collating background information, issuing the RFP and developing an Engagement Strategy.
+Phase 1 - Background, Planning and Launch - April 2019 to February 2020 This phase kicked off the project internally, organizing the internal project team, collating background information, issuing the RFP and developing an Engagement Strategy.

-Phase 3 - Policy Options and Plan Development - October 2020 to March 2021 This phase focuses on creating the OCP document.
+Phase 3 - Policy Options and Plan Development - January 2021 to October 2021 (NOW!)
+This phase focuses on creating the OCP document.
 Development of growth scenarios and policy direction will include options and selection of urban containment boundaries, land use designations, and growth targets and development of final policies and maps.

 Ways to Connect